Anandaroop-Maitra/codsoft_task-1-Customer-Churn-Prediction/README.md

 Customer Churn Prediction: Customers churn out due to a lot of reasons like lack of usage, poor service, better price, etc..
 In this model, I have tried to predict the churn rate pf customers.

+Machine Learning concept used: Random Forest Classifier

 The project dataset can be downloaded from the link: https://www.kaggle.com/datasets/mnassrib/telecom-churn-datasets

-Machine Learning concept used: Random Forest Classifier

-The project dataset can be downloaded from the link: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 The project is entirely compiled and run in Jupyter Notebook.